 "I would say that yoga, hiking, listening to zen music and reading all bring me peace in the moment."

 -Shahla, 31 years old

 Being kind to ourselves and living in the moment as authentically as we can, flaws and all, is what leads to real peace.
 That is peace that no one can take away from us, a peace that can serve as an inspiration to others as well.
 Being a positive and real example for our future generations will show them it's okay to be imperfect and vulnerable, and that their power to choose how they live is what will change our world.
-It does start with children, so we have to start with the little child inside us and show our children so that they can show theirs and slowly but surely change the world!
+Those actions we take will be what inspires our kids to do the same and share that with their future generations.

 We hope our blogs this month have helped you welcome some peace into your moments and given you the chance to share your experience with your children and other loved ones.
 Hope your journeys are filled with all that you need to become aware of your blessings, joy and peace in the moment and live the life you were meant to live.